catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 ## Open Release Planning Meeting

-Once a feature is through the propose and refinement process (2.) the feature will be presented in the open planning meeting and the committer will prioritize them based on the strategic / technical fit and ressource commitment in alignment with the Expert Groups of the Catena-X association.
+Once a feature is through the propose and refinement process (2.) the feature will be presented in the open planning meeting and the committer will prioritize them based on the strategic / technical fit and resource commitment in alignment with the Expert Groups of the Catena-X association.

 The open release planning meeting also called Program Increment (PI) planning is a critical event in the Tractus-X project where contributors, committers, Expert Groups, and Committees come together to define the scope for the next release.
 This process ensures that the project's roadmap is aligned with stakeholder expectations and the project's strategic objectives.
 Here's how the release Planning process typically unfolds:

 - **Attendees:** Contributors, committers, Expert Groups, and Committees attend the release planning meeting.
 - **Scope Definition:** The main objective of this meeting is to determine the scope of the upcoming release.
 This involves discussing the refined features and confirming the prioritized backlog.
-- **Priorize backlog:** The backlog will be reviewed to ensure that it aligns with the project's strategic direction and available resources.
+- **Prioritized backlog:** The backlog will be reviewed to ensure that it aligns with the project's strategic direction and available resources.
 Before the open release planning meeting, Committees and Expert Groups can pre-prioritize the backlog.
 However, the final prioritization is done by the committers.

 ### Decision-Making by Committers